Welcome to the new DHSS site! This is a soft-launch, so please email any issues you find to firstname.lastname@example.org.

 Violent injuries are also a problem in Delaware.
 The graph below illustrates the breakdown by scene location on assaults that caused injuries requiring hospitalization, adjusted by population.

-The graph below illustrates the types of assaults resulting in death in Delaware in 2012, compared to 2013.
+The graph below illustrates the types of assaults resulting in death in Delaware in 2015

 This graph provides the age breakdown for hospitalized assault patients.

-The next graphs show data related to Delaware injury hospitalizations.
+The next graph shows data related to Delaware injury hospitalizations.

-Falls, highway, and assault-related injuries make up 73 percent of all injury-related hospitalizations in Delaware Trauma System hospitals.
+Falls, highway, and assault-related injuries make up over 77 percent of all injury-related hospitalizations in Delaware Trauma System hospitals.
 Falls cause the highest number of Intensive Care Unit stays for all age groups.

 And falls are responsible for the most serious and critical injuries among Delaware residents.